 Why you need Health insurance?

-Although most Americans get their medical insurance from an employer or from the government, individual health insurance is designed for people who are self employed or who do not have access to an employer-sponsored or government health plan.
+Although most Americans get their medical and health insurance from an employer or from the government, individual health insurance is designed for people who are self employed or do not have access to an employer-sponsored or government health plan.
 Historically, individual insurance in almost all states involved medical underwriting prior to 2014, which meant that securing a policy was often difficult for people with pre-existing conditions.

-All but the most wealthy among us need health insurance to protect against bankruptcy in the event of a serious illness or injury, and to secure access to expensive life-saving medical care if we need it.
+All but the wealthiest among us need health insurance to protect against bankruptcy in the event of a serious illness or injury, and to secure access to expensive life-saving medical care if we need it.
 Although lawmakers saw that removing medical underwriting from the individual health insurance market was necessary in order to extend coverage to everyone, they also knew that this had the potential to create significant adverse selection in the market.
 There was just too much potential for people to wait to apply for a policy until they needed medical care, knowing that the coverage would be guaranteed issue.

 Types of Health Insurance: